-- Line the bottom of a big pot with extra grape leaves, slices of tomato and or slices of potato.
-You can also add pieces of thin steak meat to the bottom as well.
+- Line the bottom of a big pot with extra grape leaves or torn ones, slices of tomato and/or slices of potato.
+You can also add lamb chops at this point seasoned with salt, pepper, garlic powder, and lemon pepper.

 - Start stacking the grape leaves on top of whatever you choose to line the bottom of the pot.
-Make sure they are tightly packed leaving no room for them busting open while cooking.
-Even though, you will always have 1-2 that are disobedient!
+I would recommend all 3 but for sure the tomatoes and potatoes!
+Make sure they are tightly packed next to one another, leaving no room for them busting open while cooking.

-- Pour the liquid mix over the grape leaves after they are stacked.
-Place a fitting plate on top of the grape leaves.
-Make sure the liquid is covering the grape leaves entirely.
+- Place a fitting plate on top of the grape leaves.
+Pour the liquid mix over the grape leaves after they are stacked.
+Make sure the liquid is covering the grape leaves entirely with an inch extra.
 If not, add more water to do so.

-- Bring to boil over high heat, then cover the pot and let it simmer on low to medium heat for 2-2 1/2 hours till rice is tender.
-You can test one at about 2 hours in.
+- Bring to boil over high heat, then cover the pot and let it simmer on low to medium heat for 2 1/2 hours till grape leaves are tender.

-- Once slightly cooled, flip over the pot onto a large serving plate or just take them out gently from the pot one by one.
-Whatever you are more comfortable with.
+- Once slightly cooled, flip over the pot onto a large serving plate.

 - Serve with plain yogurt for dipping and wedges of lemon.
 You can also make a refreshing arabic salad alongside this.